DHLSmith/DPBIA_deep_feature_reweighting/README.md

 # Be careful - this will overwrite previous work, so we may want to find a way to timestamp this

 # For DFR (last layer) dfr_evaluate_spurious.py
---data_dir=data\waterbird_complete95_forest2water2  --result_path=RSLT_DFR\results.pkl \
+--data_dir=data\waterbird_complete95_forest2water2  --output_dir=RSLT_DFR \
 --ckpt_path=CKPT_DFR\3-epoch-waterbirds.pt   \
 --tune_class_weights_dfr_train

-# This requires manually copying the trained .pt file from the training RSLTS folder
+# This requires manually copying the trained .pt file from the training RSLTS folder (or pointing to where it is!)
 # to the CKPT_DFR folder.
-It will produce a pickle file in the RSLT_DFR folder which must already exist
+It will produce a pickle file in the RSLT_DFR folder which will be created if needed.

 ```